 Images are key to creating effective social media content.

 Research conducted in 2013 found that compared with the average text-based post, it is estimated that photos get 53% more likes and 104% more comments.
 Furthermore, posts that centre on an image have an 84% higher click-through rate for links.

-Meanwhile Tweets containing photos will get, on average, 113% more engagement and 150% more re-tweets.
-Images are also great way to convey a powerful message within the 140 character limit.
+Meanwhile, Tweets containing photos will get, on average, 113% more engagement and 150% more re-tweets.
+Images are also a great way to convey a powerful message within the 140 character limit.

 So it is clear why photographs make a post more visible.
 But did you know that they also make the content more memorable?
 Studies show that when people hear information, they’re likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.

 The right photographs and the right balance of text-based and visual content will help your brand stand out on social media.